je-jo/je-jo/README.md

 ### :woman_technologist: About Me :

-I am a frontend developer, still in development 😄.
+I am a front-end developer enjoying learning new technologies and following best practices in building accessible, responsive and interactive websites 😄.

-- 💼 Looking for an internship or junior role.
+- 💼 Open to a junior role or a freelance gig.

-- :book: Learning SASS and React.
+- :book: Learning React.

 - 🚀 Next goal: Finish [freeCodeCamp](https://www.freecodecamp.org/) Front End Development Libraries Certification!